Undercover officer felt security guard was ‘imminent threat’ to Holly Willoughby

 “When you take in the totality… I believe it was a credible plan and I believe this would have been carried out with or without my services.”

-After seeing the public post from Plumb which said he had a “load of info” on Ms Willoughby, he said the post had caused him enough “concern” to message him privately.
+After seeing the public post from Plumb which said he had a “load of info” on Ms Willoughby, he said it had caused him enough “concern” to message him privately.

 The officer said in evidence that he passed information about Plumb to the FBI.